exercism/blog/stories/abap-and-abap-larshp.md

 **Jonathan:** ?
 No. No. Sure.

 **Lars:** So we needed a different approach and luckily I had been working on my static analysis stuff.
 Started some years ago and it has abstract SY trees.
 So we actually take this code and make it into JavaScript code and then run it on Node and give the feedback on onm.
-So we say that it is not the official language that we support as abba and also ABBA is a bit special as I knowed a few times before. that there is no real nice official description of the ABBA language as such.
+So we say that it is not the official language that we support as ABAP and also ABAP is a bit special as I knowed a few times before. that there is no real nice official description of the ABAP language as such.
 Not like other languages that have been designed.
-I think ABBA has mainly evolved into what it is from the seventies or whenever it was started.
+I think ABAP has mainly evolved into what it is from the seventies or whenever it was started.
 So we make it up as we go.

 **Jonathan:** So what challenges does that kind of create on a day to day work thing for you?
 I guess because you have to be able to look at a problem with fresh eyes every day and try and get into the mind of the person who developed it because you have very little, is it right in saying that you have very little documentation to refer to, so you